- First time setting up

-WARNING: Make sure the motherboard is unpowered when you install the panel and other peripherals.
+WARNING: Make sure the motherboard is unpowered (no battery and charger attached) when you install the panel and other peripherals.
 Please disconnect the power when you install any new hardware peripherals.

 Adjusting this should help with panel glitches: BIOS > Advanced > CSM Settings and change video to UEFI.

 Check out this post for more info on performance and benchmarks.

 PLEASE DO NOT EXCEED 30W-35W FOR PL1 AS THERE HAS BEEN REPORTS OF FRIED MOSFET DUE TO HIGH PL1

 - BIOS > Advanced > Power & Performance > CPU – Power Management Control > Config TDP configuration

 - Scroll down to custom settings Up, adjust PL1 and PL2 and PL1 time window (Tau)

 - BIOS > Advanced > Overclocking Performance Menu

 - Change Overclock feature to enabled